-The Columbus Arts Festival returns to the downtown riverfront June 6-8, bringing three days of art, live music, theater and dance, fashion, local food and drink, and hands-on activities for everyone.
-Here are eight reasons to visit the festival this year!
+The Columbus Arts Festival returns to the downtown riverfront June 12-14!
+It’s three days packed full of visual art, live music, theater and dance, fashion, local food and drink, and hands-on activities for everyone, young and old.
+Here are eight reasons to visit the Festival this year!

 2. Free Concerts & Performances